Im-Rises/PhysicalEngine/README.md

 It is implemented using Fixed Framerate and Component Oriented Programming.

 > **Note**
-> The project is a work in progress and is not yet complete.
+> The project is a test for the implementation of a physics engine, it is not intended to be used in production.

 ## Features